Federal judge refuses Trump request to block Jan. 6 records – KION546

 Associated Press

 WASHINGTON (AP) — A federal judge has rejected former President Donald Trump’s request to block the release of documents to the House committee investigating the Jan.
 6 Capitol riot.
-U.S. District Judge Tanya Chutkan on Tuesday declined to issue a preliminary injunction sought by Trump’s lawyers.
-Chutkan says President Joe Biden is “best positioned” to determine whether to waive executive privilege on documents sought by the House.
-Trump has filed notice that he will appeal the ruling, and it is likely to eventually reach the U.S. Supreme Court.
-The records include call logs, drafts of remarks and speeches and handwritten notes from Trump’s then-chief of staff, Mark Meadows.
+U.S. District Judge Tanya Chutkan on Tuesday declined to issue a preliminary injunction, saying Congress has a strong public interest in obtaining records that could shed light on a violent insurrection mounted by the former president’s supporters.
+Barring a court order, the National Archives plans to turn over Trump’s records to the committee by Friday.
+Trump’s lawyers swiftly promised to appeal the ruling, and the case is likely to eventually reach the U.S. Supreme Court.